thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 skills or assessments could suffer as a result.
 To mitigate this risk, communication will be established early with both the clients and the senior managers, to ensure that requirements sufficient to the scope of the project are achieved.
 The client will be asked for a more substantial set of requirements, and from those requirements the team can scale back to a manageable project, using the project management techniques of the course.
-Regular client meetings will be maintained to ensure that these requirements are accurate, and to discuss the progress on the project.
+Regular client meetings will be maintained to ensure that these requirements are accurate, and to discuss the progress of the project.

 2. **Scope**
 The clients could go to the opposite extreme, providing far too many features that they want implemented and extended in the final product, rather than a core deliverable concept that